Rich Little: Breaking into the US

 The audition won him the job, and in January 1964, Little made his American television debut on CBS's The Judy Garland Show, where he impressed Garland by imitating various male celebrities, including James Mason, who had been Garland's co-star in A Star Is Born.
 Television appearances on variety shows hosted by Ed Sullivan, Jackie Gleason, Rudy Vallee, Mike Douglas, George Burns, and Al Hirt followed over the next two years.

 Peppiatt and Aylesworth also helped bring Little on to other American shows for which they wrote, such as The Jimmy Dean Show, The Kopykats, and The Julie Andrews Hour and continued to write material for his act after he moved to the US permanently at the end of 1965.

 In Canada, Little starred in his own show The Rich Little Show, on CBC Radio in 1966.
 He also made his first appearances on The Dean Martin Show and The Jimmy Dean Show during the 1965–1966 season.

 In 1965, Little provided the voice for the Pink Panther in two cartoons, Sink Pink and Pink Ice; these two cartoons were made by DePatie-Freleng Enterprises to experiment with giving the Panther dialogue, contrary to him usually being mute.
+Later in 1993, during the development of the revived Pink Panther series, Little was offered the role once again but turned it down in part because he did not recall voicing the character and that he felt giving the Pink Panther a voice would ruin the character.
+Ultimately, the role went to Max Headroom star, Matt Frewer, who used a casual American accent in contrast to Little's more posh British accent.

 In 1966 and 1967, Little appeared in ABC-TV's Judy Carne sitcom Love on a Rooftop as the Willises' eccentric neighbour, Stan Parker.
 He appeared on That Girl in 1967 as a writer who impressed Marlo Thomas' character with his impersonations.
 He also made two memorable appearances as accident-prone Brother Paul Leonardi on The Flying Nun in 1968; it marked one of his few appearances as a character actor rather than an impressionist.
 In 1969, he appeared in an episode of Petticoat Junction as newly engaged fiancé to Billie Jo in "Billie Jo and the Big Big Star".